-Ramon Marrades is an urban economist, writer, and activist with a passion for people and places.
-He is currently Director of Placemaking Europe and Strategy Advisor to the Creative Bureaucracy Festival.
+Ramon Marrades is an economist and urbanist with a passion for port cities, public spaces, culture, and innovation.
+He is currently Director at Placemaking Europe, founder at Vigla, and strategy advisor to a number of cities and large-scale development projects.
 Before, he has served as the Chief Strategy and Finance Officer at La Marina de València, Valencia’s waterfront redevelopment agency, and a board member of the Worldwide Network of Port Cities (AIVP).
-Ramon is a co-editor of the book “Our City?
-Countering Exclusion in Public Space” (2019) and the host and co-curator of Placemaking Week Europe 2019.
-His work focuses on the interface between public space and economic development.

-He has been a researcher at the University of Valencia (Spain), Western Sydney University (Australia), and FLACSO (Ecuador).
-He holds a BA in Economics from the University of Valencia and an MSc in Economics and Geography from Utrecht University.
+He has been a researcher at the University of Valencia (Spain), Western Sydney University (Australia) and FLACSO (Ecuador).
+He holds a BA in Economics from the University of Valencia, an MSc in Economics and Geography from Utrecht University, and an Executive MSc in Cities from the London School of Economics and Political Science.
 He received the Spanish Social Entrepreneur Award in 2012 and co-authored four books and published more than a hundred columns on urban issues in some of the main Spanish newspapers.
+Ramon is co-editor of the book “Our City?
+Countering Exclusion in Public Space” (2019) and the host and co-curator of Placemaking Week Europe 2019 and 2022.